 - Motivating others

-Middle management often lands on employees’ laps at the most stressful point in their lives.
-Demands from work, family, and community are higher than ever, and many haven’t yet developed the leadership resilience required to juggle heavy loads coming from all fronts.
-Mid-level leaders must navigate organizational politics and often feel pressure coming from both above and below them in the hierarchy.
+Often, employees step into middle management roles at a time in their lives when demands from work, family, and community are higher than ever.
+And most haven’t yet developed the leadership resilience needed to successfully handle multiple stressors.
+Mid-level leaders must also navigate organizational politics, and often feel pressure coming from both above and below them in the hierarchy.

-Learning the following soft skills will help managers lead from the middle:
+Learning the following soft skills will help managers who are leading from the middle:

 - Thinking and acting systemically